grocerycrud/documentation/2.x/api/set-texteditor.md

 ---
 id: set-texteditor
 title: setTexteditor
-description:
+description: The method setTexteditor is used to specify the fields that will open with a texteditor (ckeditor).
 permalink: docs/set-texteditor
-previous: set-table
+previous: set-field-blob
-next: set-theme
+next: unset-texteditor
 ---

 # setTexteditor

 <pre><code class="language-php">setTexteditor(array $fields)</code></pre>
 The method setTexteditor is used when we want to specify one field as text that will be edited with a texteditor.
 The default texteditor is CKeditor.
 For example: